 Not every day in my short but happy life I am able to say something like this.
 If you’ve been reading my blog you probably know I’m a big fan of great WordPress themes and design.
 I’ve been trying different services including Studiopress (Genesis Framework review here), Elegant Themes, WPZoom and others, and I can only endorse those which really offer something valuable and different for me and my audience.
+If you’re interested in an Squarespace vs WordPress comparison I’ve written that too.

 Ladies and gentlemen, let me present you my Squarespace review.